serhatbolsu/api-test-javascript-jest-boilerplate/README.md

 ## FAQ
 ### Use mocha or jest as test library
-Jest is chosen since it is sharing the same `expect` library with webdriverio.
+One reason is jest is chosen since it is sharing the same `expect` library with webdriverio.
-> It is much faster then mocha due to inherent parallelization.
+Secondly, It is much faster then mocha due to inherent parallelization.